RPG Note CardsWeb application for playing Fate Core and similar games online

 If you find a bug in the application or if you think the application can be improved to better fit your play style please contact me at feedback email.
 Examples of the ideas you I'm looking for:

-- Translation of the Ladder presets - if you want to have Ladder in your language and don't want to fill it each time you create a new game, send me the list and I will add it to the ladder presets.
+- Translation of the Ladder and Skill list Presets - if you want to have Ladder or Skill List in your language and don't want to fill it each time you create a new game, send me the translated list and I will add it to the ladder/skills presets.

 - 2017-09-15 - Fixed: Tokens cannot be moved to other place in Firefox.

 This is a new application which is designed to meet my needs.
 I hope I'll get feedback from you with additional ideas how to improve it.
 Here are the ideas I want to focus in near time:

 - More token colors/shapes - there are only one style of token for now.
 The players would cerainly benefit from more styles of tokens.

 - More dice types - For the Fate the one basic set of 4 black Fate dices might be enough.
 But I plan to add colored dices and if there will be need I can also add more types of dices (like d6, d10, d20... or special dices from other game systems).